Growth of photovoltaics: China (2015–present)

 China surpassed Germany's capacity by the end of 2015, becoming the world's largest producer of photovoltaic power.
 China's rapid PV growth continued in 2016 – with 34.2 GW of solar photovoltaics installed.
 The quickly lowering feed in tariff rates at the end of 2015 motivated many developers to secure tariff rates before mid-year 2016 – as they were anticipating further cuts (correctly so).
 During the course of the year, China announced its goal of installing 100 GW during the next Chinese Five Year Economic Plan (2016–2020).
 China expected to spend ¥1 trillion ($145B) on solar construction during that period.
 Much of China's PV capacity was built in the relatively less populated west of the country whereas the main centres of power consumption were in the east (such as Shanghai and Beijing).
 Due to lack of adequate power transmission lines to carry the power from the solar power plants, China had to curtail its PV generated power.

+China continues to be the global leader in solar power generation and production as of at least 2024.
+China has one third of the world's installed solar panel capacity and is the largest domestic market for solar panels.
+80% of the world's production in the solar industry is made by Chinese companies and their subsidiaries.
+Chinese firms are the most significant enterprises in almost all parts of the solar manufacturing supply chain, including polysilicon, silicon wafers, batteries, and photovoltaic modules.